billiegoose/hubo-js/out/data/hubo-trajectories/README.md

 hubo-trajectories
 =================

-Trajectory files for use with hubo-read-trajectory.
+A collection of trajectory files for use with hubo-read-trajectory, starting with everyone's favorite Rainbow, Inc demo gestures.
 They are pretty and the columns are perfectly aligned, so you can easily read and debug them in a text editor.
 (E.g. all the numbers are signed, so if you have to flip the signs of a column, you can do that with some find & replace magic and still have all your columns beautifully aligned.)

 If you want to implement code to read them, know that: